What Happens To The VAWA Abuser?

 In cases under the Violence Against Women Act (VAWA), the focus is primarily on protecting the victim and providing them with a path to legal status and safety without the need for cooperation from the abuser.

 - Confidentiality for the Victim: When a victim files a VAWA self-petition, the process is confidential.
 This means that the abuser is not notified of the petition.
 This confidentiality is crucial for the safety and protection of the victim.
-However, this does not directly affect the abuser until further legal actions are taken based on the abuse.

 It’s important to note that the specific outcomes for the abuser can vary significantly based on the details of the case, the evidence available, and the legal jurisdiction.
 VAWA provides a mechanism for victims to seek safety and legal status independently, but it does not directly punish the abuser.
 Punitive actions against the abuser would follow the usual legal processes for dealing with the alleged crimes.